Scientists, drugmakers, charities sign UK deal on animal research

 It also commits them to being "proactive in providing opportunities for the public to find out about research using animals" and report each year on progress and experiences.

-New medical treatments are required by law in Britain to be tested on animals before being used for human trials.
-Regulatory work, such as testing batches of drugs, also requires animal screening in order to protect patients.
+New medical treatments are required by law in Britain to be tested on animals before being used for human trials, and regulatory work, such as testing batches of drugs, also requires animal screening in order to protect patients.

 Jeremy Farrar, director of international medical charity the Wellcome Trust, said the agreement would boost "informed dialogue between researchers and the wider public that is healthy for both science and society".